PinsonJulien/EAFC-Web-Development-Exam-Project-Backend-Archive/README.md

   - get folders
   - path is name of the folder with a first lowercase
   - include routes from inside the folder
-- Type based filters
-- Dynamic "include with" in controllers to avoid repetition
 - Controllers
   - Allow to specify a number of elements per page.